1943 Alfa Romeo 6C2500 Super Sport Pinin Farina Cabriolet

 One of the finest coach-built streamlined automobiles ever designed, the Delage D8-120 Aérosport Coupe was introduced at the Paris Salon in 1936.
 Only twelve of these cars were made before production was halted by the war in 1939.
 After extensive research, David Cooper concluded that this car, shown in a photograph taken outside the 1937 Paris Salon, was owned by Standard Oil Heiress Millicent Rogers.
-Cooper Technica is restoring the Aérosport and expects to complete it in 2015.
+Cooper Technica is restoring the Aérosport to the highest standards of quality, accuracy and authenticity.

 1942 Alfa Romeo 6C2500 Super Sport with original Cabriolet coachwork by Pinin Farina completed in 1946.

 A young designer at Pinin Farina, Fedele Bianco, designed this innovative body integrating the fenders into a clean modern look for a wealthy industrialist, Arturo Fumagalli of Tirano, Italy.
 This car, along with the Cisitalia built by Pinin Farina at the same time, was very influential on post-war car design.
 Cooper Technica is in the process of a complete restoration of this car.

 1937 Delage D8-120 Aérosport Coupe Series 1